stelardn/tunts.rock-challenge/README.md

 # REST Countries

-This project was developed for participation on Tunts.Rock internship hiring process.
+This project was developed for participation on Tunts.Rocks internship hiring process.

 The challenge consists on creating an Excel file containing a list of a few characteritics of countries, which are obtained from API REST Countries (https://github.com/apilayer/restcountries/).